-Mount Iwaki (岩木山) is located in the north of the Honshu Island, not far from Aomori.
-It is almost a symmetrical volcano and it’s often called Tsugaru-Fuji.
+Mount Iwaki (岩木山) is located in the north of Honshu Island, not far from Aomori.
+It is almost a symmetrical volcano, and it’s often called Tsugaru-Fuji.

-The volcano was really active in the 19th century with multiple eruptions, but since then it is pretty calm.
+The volcano was really active in the 19th century with multiple eruptions, but since then it has been pretty calm.

 Elevation: 5,673 ft (1,729 m)

-Mount Daisen (大山) is located in the west of the Honshu Island and it’s part of the Daisen-Oki National Park.
-It has several peaks, but the highest one, Kengamine Peak, is unavailable because it is unstable since the Tottori earthquake in 2000.
+Mount Daisen (大山) is located in the west of Honshu Island, and it’s part of the Daisen-Oki National Park.
+It has several peaks, but the highest one, Kengamine Peak, is unavailable because it has been unstable since the Tottori earthquake in 2000.
 But you can still go to the second highest, Misen Peak at 5606 ft (ca. 1,709 m).

-On your way to the top, you’ll find the Daisen-ji Temple that is definitely worth the stop.
+On your way to the top, you’ll find the Daisen-ji Temple, which is definitely worth the stop.

-During summer, you’ll see incredible wild flowers, while in autumn you’ll see an amazing foliage.
-During the winter, it becomes one of the top ski destinations in west Japan.
+During summer, you’ll see incredible wildflowers, while in autumn you’ll see amazing foliage.
+During the winter, it becomes one of the top ski destinations in West Japan.

 Elevation: 4,510 ft (1,374 m)

-Mount Tsurumi (鶴見岳) is located in the Kyushu Island in the city of Beppu, known for its hot springs.
+Mount Tsurumi (鶴見岳) is located on Kyushu Island in the city of Beppu, known for its hot springs.